 America’s national forests are taking a beating.
 Climate change is supercharging extreme wildfires, droughts and outbreaks of pests and diseases.
-These threats have grown so severe that many forests can no longer regrow on their own.
-They need our help.
+Today, large, high-severity wildfires are driving 81% of reforestation need – leaving behind burn scars that can no longer regrow on their own.

 Our national forests are in urgent need of reforestation

 Historically, the U.S. could rely on natural regrowth to restore forests after a catastrophic event such as a severe wildfire.
 Now, because climate change has made threats to forests more severe, natural regrowth only occurs 40% of the time.
 Foresters have to plant the remaining 60% to ensure that the right forest returns in the right place.

 Nearly 4 million acres of our national forests need reforestation immediately.
 But the USDA Forest Service cannot keep up.
 Between 2020 and 2021, wildfires doubled the number of acreage in need of restoration, burning 2.5 million acres of national forests on top of an existing restoration backlog of 1.5 million acres.
 Unless we take swift action to replant and restore more of these forests, we risk their permanent loss.

 This work is urgent.
 America’s forests and forest products are a climate powerhouse, sequestering on average 15% of U.S. carbon dioxide emissions from fossil fuels each year.
 The quicker a forest regrows healthy trees, the faster it can provide water filtration, carbon storage and other benefits.

 How the REPLANT Act is facilitating reforestation

 The REPLANT Act modernized the Reforestation Trust Fund established by Congress over 40 years ago to reforest America’s national forests.
 The Reforestation Trust Fund is funded by tariffs on imported wood products.
 While these revenues grew, the funding available to the Forest Service did not.